ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Design Principles

 Before brainstorming ideas, we agreed on a set of principles to guide our solutions.
-This created constraint for our ideas and kept us aligned.
-Withint these boundaries, we had freedom to explore many well-focused ideas.
+This created constraints for our ideas and kept us aligned.
+Within these boundaries, we had freedom to explore many well-focused ideas.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--excBopxe--/c_scale,w_768/v1506994805/Healthcare-Feedback/Design-Principles.png">